Aleksandr Lukashenko meets with heads of CIS mass media

 Reporters asked many questions about the situation in the potash industry.

-Alexander Lukashenko was asked whether he talked with potential buyers of the controlling stake in Uralkali: Mikhail Prokhorov, Vladimir Kogan and Mikhail Gutseriyev.
+Aleksandr Lukashenko was asked whether he talked with potential buyers of the controlling stake in Uralkali: Mikhail Prokhorov, Vladimir Kogan and Mikhail Gutseriyev.

 “No, I did not.
 I do not know Mikhail Prokhorov and Vladimir Kogan, do not know what they do.
 I know Mikhail Gutseriyev but we have not discussed the issue in person,” the President said.
 The Belarusian leader said that he offered Mikhail Gutseriyev to buy the controlling stake in the company, the businessman promised to consider it.
 “I later heard he was participating,” the head of state said.

-Alexander Lukashenko said he would be happy to see Mikhail Gutseriyev as the owner of the controlling stake in Uralkali.
+Aleksandr Lukashenko said he would be happy to see Mikhail Gutseriyev as the owner of the controlling stake in Uralkali.

 “His company is building a mine here to produce up to 1.5 million tonnes of fertilizers.
 He could make part of the system as a private trader.
 It would be beneficial for us,” the head of state said.

-Alexander Lukashenko also told the participants of the meeting that when he was discussing the issue with Russian President Vladimir Putin he understood that “the issue was relevant for him as well”.
+Aleksandr Lukashenko also told the participants of the meeting that when he was discussing the issue with Russian President Vladimir Putin he understood that “the issue was relevant for him as well”.
 “At the very least the state may buy the asset and I am sure we will be able to restore the prices within two or three years.
 There is nothing wrong with the state keeping the asset at this point.
 It can be sold at a better price later,” the President said.